GeoffRussell/testmodule/README.md

 # testmodule
-Just a play area to test go module mechanics
+Just a play area to learn Go module mechanics

+## Hello World

+THis is more